Great Falls. Photo by Annette Conniff.

 Did you know that reducing pollution from farms is the most cost effective way to reduce the nitrogen and phosphorus pollution so detrimental to the health of our waterways?
 It costs a sewage treatment plant $10 and a farmer $1 to reduce the same amount of pollution.

-Today, the Bay states are developing plans to reduce pollution flowing into the Bay, its rivers, and streams.
-Each plan calls for everyone, from sewage treatment plants and construction companies to farmers and urban residents, to do their part.
+These Milestones call for everyone, from sewage treatment plants and construction companies to farmers and urban residents, to do their part.
 And in today's economy everyone is looking for the most cost effective solutions.
 It's clear that conservation program funding, which requires farmers to contribute their own money and sweat as a match, has never been more important.

 And conservation funding doesn't just benefit farmers and clean water, it is critical to rural economies.
 In Virginia, a study determined each public conservation dollar spent spins off $1.56 in local economic activity.
 In addition, if funded statewide to meet Chesapeake Bay cleanup goals, these programs could generate more than 11,700 new Virginia jobs of a year's duration.